InstruGo/instrugo-backend/README.md

 ## Run the backend

 Running the app for the first time will also seed the database with initial data.
 You can find this data in `src/seed` module.
-Subsequent runs will not run the seeding service unless you delete all subjects and users from db.
+Subsequent runs will not run the seeding service unless you delete all subjects and users from db (not recommended, if you want to reset the db look at the last section "Starting from scratch").

 ```bash
 # development mode